mendix/docs/content/refguide/charts-configuration.md

 #### 2.1.1 Series

-Add series and configure their properties, each series will represents a data set.
+Add series and configure their properties, each series represents a data set.
 For example a line on a line chart.

 * The *Pie Charts* and *Heat Maps* support only a single series containing a single set of data